dal-dime/documentation/systems/task-system.md

 Taskflows can interweave in arbitrary ways.
 One taskflow's side effects may trigger transitions in a related taskflow.
 Certain taskflows may not proceed further until a related taskflow reaches some state.

-Great care must be take to consider all sorts of possible taskflows that arise from the addition of a transition between two states.
+Great care must be take to consider all possible taskflows that arise from the addition of a transition between two states.
 For example, we wish to allow users to prevent some of their dataset's variables from being matched by the community.
 We can do this by adding a 'Closed' state to the CommunityAttributeMatchingGoal task.

-IMAGE PLACEHOLDER

 But in doing so we must answer questions like: